-The depth to the top of the Ribstone Creek Member is mainly less than 100 metres below ground level but can be more than 120 metres in townships 048 and 049, ranges 09 and 10, W4M.
+The depth to the top of the Ribstone Creek Member is mainly less than 100 metres below ground level, but can be more than 120 metres in the northwestern part of the County.

-The apparent yields for individual water wells completed through the Ribstone Creek Aquifer are mainly in the range of 10 to 100 m/day.
-The areas where water wells with higher yields are expected are mainly in parts of townships 049 and 050, W4M.
+The apparent yields for individual water wells completed through the Ribstone Creek Aquifer are mainly less than 100 m3/day.
+Water wells with higher yields are expected at the northeastern edge of the Aquifer.